oVirt/ovirt-site/source/documentation/quick-start-guide.html.md

 Figure 3.4.
 Clusters Tab

-For this document, the oVirt Node and Red Hat Enterprise Linux hosts will be attached to the Default host cluster.
-If you wish to create new clusters, or live migrate virtual machines between hosts in a cluster, see the oVirt Evaluation Guide.
+For this document, the oVirt Node and Fedora hosts will be attached to the Default host cluster.
+If you wish to create new clusters, or live migrate virtual machines between hosts in a cluster, see the [oVirt Evaluation Guide](oVirt Evaluation Guide).

 ### Configure Networking

 Figure 3.5.
 Configure Networking

 At installation, oVirt defines a Management network for the default data center.
 This network is used for communication between the manager and the host.
 New logical networks - for example for guest data, storage or display - can be added to enhance network speed and performance.
 All networks used by hosts and clusters must be added to data center they belong to.

 To access the Management network, click on the Clusters tab and select the default cluster.
 Click the Logical Networks tab in the Details pane.
 The rhevm network displays.

 Figure 3.6.
 Logical Networks Tab

-The rhevm Management network is used for this document, however if you wish to create new logical networks see the oVirt Administration Guide.
+The ovirtmgmt Management network is used for this document, however if you wish to create new logical networks see the [oVirt Administration Guide](oVirt Administration Guide).

 ### Configure Hosts

 Figure 3.7.
 Configure Hosts

-You have already installed your oVirt Node and Red Hat Enterprise Linux hosts, but before they can be used, they have to be added to the Manager.
+You have already installed your oVirt Node and Fedora hosts, but before they can be used, they have to be added to the Engine.
 The oVirt Node is specifically designed for the oVirt platform, therefore it only needs a simple click of approval.
-Conversely, Red Hat Enterprise Linux is a general purpose operating system, therefore reprogramming it as a host requires additional configuration.
+Conversely, Fedora is a general purpose operating system, therefore reprogramming it as a host requires additional configuration.

 #### Approve oVirt Node Host

 The Hypervisor you installed in Section 2.2.1, “Install oVirt Node” is automatically registered with the oVirt platform.
 It displays in the oVirt Engine, and needs to be approved for use.

 To set up a oVirt Node host

 On the Tree pane, click Expand All and select Hosts under the Default cluster.
 On the Hosts tab, select the name of your newly installed hypervisor.